nickem00/GroupExamTwo/README.md

 6. **Generate Coverage Report**: To generate a coverage report for the test, execute the below command in the terminal:

     ```bash
+    coverage run -m pytest
-    make coverage
+    coverage report -m
     ```

 7. **Generate an HTML Coverage Report**: To generate an HTML coverage report for the test, execute the below command in the terminal:

     ```bash
-    make coverage-html
+    make test
     ```

-   This will generate an HTML report in the "htmlcov" directory.
+   This will generate an HTML report named index.html in the "doc" directory.
 To open the report, you can open the "index.html" file in your web browser.
-   Note that running `make test` also generates an HTML coverage report.

 8. **Generate UML Diagrams**: To generate UML diagrams for the game, execute the below command in the terminal: